jorammercado/auth-access-tracker-be/README.md

 - Block users after **three consecutive failed login attempts**.

-- **IP-based blocking** is implemented to prevent users from bypassing blocks by switching accounts (distinct from rate limiting).
-This ensures even if users switch accounts, their IP remains blocked.
+- **IP-based blocking** prevents users from bypassing blocks by switching accounts, distinct from rate limiting.
+This mechanism ensures that even if users switch accounts, their IP remains blocked.
+The block is triggered after 7 consecutive failed login attempts from the same IP address.
+Access is restored after 30 seconds for a single attempt, and the blocking system resets after a successful login.

 ### New Browser Login Notification
 - **Device Fingerprinting / IP Tracking**: Detect login attempts from new devices or browsers using IP addresses and device fingerprints.